lammps/lammps/doc/src/lattice.rst

 keyword you add atoms, one at a time, to the unit cell.
 Its arguments are fractional coordinates (0.0 <= x,y,z < 1.0).
 The position vector x of a basis atom within the unit cell is thus a linear combination of the unit cell's 3 edge vectors, i.e. x = bx a1 + by a2 + bz a3, where bx,by,bz are the 3 values specified for the *basis* keyword.
+For 2d simulations, the fractional z coordinate for any basis atom must be 0.0.

 ----------